 GPSA Research Exposition vs. Academic Showcase

 If you are a WSU Pullman graduate or professional student, you are eligible to submit an abstract to Academic Showcase.
 However, if you are enrolled on the Pullman campus, you may prefer to share your work in the GPSA Research Exposition in order to compete for scholarships.
-To be considered for GPSA Research Exposition offers scholarships, it is typically the favored option.
+To be considered for GPSA Research Exposition, submit your abstract directly to GPSA by the deadline.

-If you are accepted to participate in GPSA Research Exposition, you will be removed from consideration for Academic Showcase.
-If you are not chosen to participate in GPSA Research Exposition, you may still be able to present your work at Academic Showcase.
+If you are not chosen to participate in GPSA Research Exposition, you will automatically be entered in Academic Showcase, provided that you adhere to the guidelines and submit your presentation by the deadline.